Hemochromatosis is a condition in which the body builds up too much iron. Two types of hemochromatosis are:

 Treatment is simple, inexpensive, and safe.

 The first step is to rid the body of excess iron.
 The process is called phlebotomy.
 This means removing blood.
 The schedule will depend on how severe the iron overload is.
 A pint of blood will be taken once or twice a week for several months to a year.
 It may last longer.

-This condition is often undiagnosed and untreated.
-It is considered rare.
-Doctors may not think to test for it.
-The initial symptoms can be vague.
-They can also mimic many other diseases.
-Doctors may also focus on the conditions caused by HH rather than the underlying iron problem.
-If the iron overload is found and treated before organ damage, a person can live a normal, healthy life.
 Screening for hemochromatosis is not a routine part of medical care.
 Researchers and public health officials do have some suggestions: Brothers and sisters of people who have hemochromatosis should have their blood tested.
-This will help identify those that have the disease or are carriers.Parents, children, and other close relatives of people who have the disease should consider testing.
+This will help identify those who have the disease or are carriers.Parents, children, and other close relatives of people who have the disease should consider testing.

 A genetic counselor can help you review your family history, determine your specific risks, and review the appropriate testing.